pewpewtron/lontar/vault/DevOps.Container.OpenShift.PreventiveMaintenance.md

 > note:
 > forgot TBD

-to view application logs open grafana and click on box in side bar then select manage > default > Kubernetes / Compute Resources / Namespace (Pods)
+to view application logs open grafana and click on box in side bar then select manage > default > TBD

 - [ ] Grafana graph resource utilization for each node